yochaigal/cairn/resources/monsters/dog-wild.md

 3 HP, 12 DEX, bite (d6)

 - Wild dogs that roam in forests in large packs.
-- A Wild dog automatically succeeds WIL saves while among its pack.
+- A Wild dog automatically succeeds Morale saves while among its pack.